guhanavel/stonkzfu/README.md

 # stonkzfu
-Experimenting to create a interactive dashboard that provides comprehensive anlayst and prediction of SP500 predicition
+Experimenting to create a interactive dashboard that provides comprehensive anlayst and prediction of SP100 predicition.
+Project URL https://www.stonkzfu.com/das/?val=AAPL